Elvis: The Concert: Elvis: The 30th Anniversary Concert (2007)

-The 30th Anniversary featured another duet by Elvis Presley and Lisa Marie Presley.
-This time singing "In The Ghetto".
-The video is available for download on iTunes.
+The 30th Anniversary featured another duet by Elvis Presley and Lisa Marie Presley: "In The Ghetto".

 Also, a new opening was done for the show which featured a space view of Earth which zoomed in on Memphis and then Graceland, right into the window which led to Presley's bedroom.
 There, "Elvis" is getting ready for the show with Jerry Schilling giving him his sunglasses.
 They go down the stairs to the outside of Graceland where they meet up with Joe Esposito and then go into a helicopter.
-The group flies to the Fed-Ex Forum where audio of Elvis (from the CD An Afternoon in the Garden) says "It's a big place, man".
+The group flies to the Fed-Ex Forum where audio of Elvis (from the live album An Afternoon in the Garden, recorded in 1972 and released in 1997) says "It's a big place, man".
 Then they land and go inside the arena, starting the show.

-At the show, Priscilla announced that this would be the final show for Elvis: The Concert.
+Participating "Elvis alumni" musicians

+The lineup of musicians involved includes: